 The constellation Gemini rides along the Ecliptic and is nearly centered on the local Meridian at 02:20 UT for mid-northern latitudes.
 This is a perfect time to view Gemini’s deep sky targets with a small telescope.
-Gemini is home to open clusters, double stars and planetary nebula of which a few are visible to telescopes of 60mm and larger.
+Gemini is home to open clusters, double stars and planetary nebula of which a few are visible in telescopes of 80mm.